 I have discovered that there is much more that unites them than divides them.

 What could unite theists and atheists?
 Values.
-The commitment to make the world a better place.

 Some theists are saints and some are scoundrels, and exactly the same is true of atheists.
 You can't determine a person's character by finding out his or her theory of reality.

 Often the difference between theists and atheists is just wordplay.
 Jesus said, "God is love," and some people in my denomination take that literally.
 They define God as the caring and compassion that connects persons.
 Obviously love exists, so in that sense God exists.
 But not everyone would call it God.

 Believers and unbelievers also can be united in humility, admitting the limits of our knowledge.